THE ULTIMATE HAIR TRANSPLANT TECHNIQUE

 Since that is how God designed everyone’s scalp, that is how we do a hair transplant.
 We perform hair transplants with the single hair groups on the hairline and the natural groups of three and four hairs farther behind for density.
 The benefit of performing the hair transplant with the individual “natural hair groupings” is the completely natural look we achieve and a higher survival rate of the transplanted grafts.

-To try to obtain a natural look, many doctors now perform transplants with what is called "single hair micro grafts."
-They separate the "natural hair groupings" into single-unit hair grafts and transplant the hairs individually.
+To try to obtain a natural look, many doctors now perform transplants with what is called “single hair micro grafts or ultrafine micrografts.”
+They separate the “natural hair groupings” into single-unit hair grafts and transplant the hairs individually.
 By separating the natural groupings of hair, the transplant surgeon is going against nature.
-A study published in the Journal of Dermatologic Surgery showed that the survival and quality of these grafts markedly decreases.
-(Follow this link for photos and results of this study) The best alternative is to mimic pattern as God designed it, instead of trying to change it.
+A study published in the Journal of Dermatologic Surgery showed that the survival and quality of these grafts markedly decreases when separated out of the natural hair groupings.
+The best alternative is to mimic the pattern as God designed it, instead of trying to change it.

-For a balding man seeking a transplant, his most precious commodity is his "hair bank," hair that is available as a source for transplants The use of the "stereoscopic microscope" to dissect the grafts enables me to visualize each and every individual "natural hair grouping."
-By using the "stereoscopic microscope" the trauma to the surrounding hair is greatly reduced and our patients receive superior quality grafts with a much higher incidence of survival.
+For a balding man seeking a transplant, his most precious commodity is his donatable “hair bank.”
+The use of the “stereoscopic microscope” to dissect the grafts enables fully visualization of each and every individual “natural hair grouping.”
+By using the “stereoscopic microscope” the trauma to the surrounding hair is greatly reduced and our patients receive superior quality grafts with a much higher incidence of survival.
 I can now achieve survival rates of 95 to 100 percent, as compared to other techniques where the survival rate is much less.
-The "stereoscopic microscope" also enables us to trim excess tissue away from the hair follicle, therefore, smaller incisions can be made, which enables us to pack the grafts closer together to give a denser look.
+The “stereoscopic microscope” is still useful in FUE hair transplants because it enables us to trim excess skin away from the hair follicle, therefore, smaller incisions can be made, which enables us to pack the grafts closer together to give a denser, more natural look.
+Using the stereoscopic microscope after excising the donor tissue with FUE is also valuable to verify the size of the graft in order to avoid placing bigger grafts on the hairline (avoiding an unnatural look).

-Many hair transplant surgeons (or their technicians) place the hairline too low on the forehead, which will never look natural as the patient ages.
-Particularly with younger hair transplant patients who have more extensive baldness, the hair transplant surgeon needs to create a more conservative pattern that will look natural now and twenty years from now.
+Many hair transplant surgeons (or their unlicensed technicians) place the hairline too low on the forehead, which will never look natural as the patient ages.
+Particularly with younger hair transplant patients who have more extensive baldness.
+The hair transplant surgeon needs to create a more conservative pattern that will look natural now and twenty years from now.

 The hairs in a follicular unit typically sit side by side when looking at hair from front to back.
 This is a cosmetic benefit because the hairs are in a row instead of lined up behind one another, which gives a thicker cosmetic result.
 Therefore, the incision with the needle should be placed with the long axis going from ear to ear (coronal incision) versus from front to back (sagittal incision).

 Since hairline design is so important to the overall result, it is vitally important that your hair transplant surgeon has been properly and formally trained in the art of hair restorations.
-Never let a technician design your hairline.
+Never let an untrained doctor or an unlicensed technician design your hairline.
+Call the state medical board and the local authorities if the doctor allowed the unlicensed technician to design your hairline or use the automated FUE device.